mrmorganschneider/Public/GO/README.md

 This exercise was fairly straightforward as this merely required parsing the input array using the sprintf function as seen below.

 	func (p IPAddr) String() string {
 		return fmt.Sprintf("%v.%v.%v.%v", p[0], p[1], p[2], p[3])
 		}

 No major complications encountered in this exercise.

 #### Exercise 6: Errors

-The objective of this exercise was to implement error handling in case a negative number was introduced into the sqrt function developed in exercise 1.
+The objective of this exercise was to implement error handling in case a negative number was introduced into the sqrt function developed in [exercise 1](#1-Exercise-1:-Loops-and-functions).
 Link to the exercise is [here.](https://tour.golang.org/methods/20)

 As a general remark, I have to say that this portion of the tour of Go was really not well explained.
 I had to dig through a lot of additional references before I was able to get a handle on the error concept.
 Also, I am aware that this could have been handled using a function call to the previous sqrt function located in exercise 1 when run in an offline environment.
 However, I wanted to be certain that the code functioned inside the tour website so I implemented the sqrt_2 function in this file.

 	func Sqrt_2(x float64) (float64, error) {

 #### Exercise 7: Readers

 The objective of this exercise was to create a reader interface that replaced all text read by the reader with the character "A".
 Link to the exercise is [here.](https://tour.golang.org/methods/22)

 I have few comments on this exercise itself as it is fairly straight forward.
-The only obstacle I faced was understanding again what the exercise wanted as an output.
+The only obstacle I faced was again understanding what the exercise wanted as an output.
 According to the exercise, the desired result was as follows:

 > Implement a Reader type that emits an infinite stream of the ASCII character 'A'.

 I initially interpreted this direction as creating a reader that printed an infinite number of 'A" characters, which made no sense as a reader function.
-Further investigation revealed that the exercise wanted what is described in the first paragraph.
+Further investigation revealed that the exercise wanted what is described in objective.

 #### Exercise 8: ROT13Reader